superfly/docs/reference/redis.html.md

 [Upstash for Redis](https://docs.upstash.com/redis) is a fully-managed, Redis-compatible database service offering global read replicas for reduced latency in distant regions.
 Upstash databases are provisioned inside your Fly organization, ensuring private, low-latency connections to your Fly applications.

 See the [What you Should Know](#what-you-should-know) section for more details about this service.

+## Pricing

+Upstash offers one free, resource-limited database per Fly organization.
+After that, all databases are billed by request count on a pay-as-you-go basis.
+Check the official [Upstash Pricing](https://upstash.com/pricing) page for details.

+Note that empty responses are not counted towards your bill.
+This prevents billing for standard polling behavior of tools like [Sidekiq](https://sidekiq.org/) or [BullMQ](https://bullmq.io/).

+Your database charges will show up on your monthly Fly.io bill.
+You can track database usage details in the [Upstash web console](#the-upstash-web-console).

 ## Create and manage a Redis database

 Creating and managing databases happens exclusively via the [Fly CLI](/docs/hands-on/install-flyctl/).
 Install it, then [signup for a Fly account](https://fly.io/docs/getting-started/log-in-to-fly/).